OpenVPN Server and Client Status¶

 The tunnel network IPv4 and/or IPv6 addresses assigned to the client for use inside the VPN.

-A timestamp indicating when this client connected to the server.
+A timestamp indicating when this client connected to the server or the last status change of the connection.

 The amount of data the OpenVPN server has sent to this client.